SPdowns/currency-exhange/README.md

 * Only 5 countries were able to calculate when I intended to have more inplace.

 ## Setup/Installation Requirements
-To see live version, visit

-To view live website, open your browser in chrome or firefox, DO NOT USE IE. In the addressbar - visit ...
+To view live website, open your browser in chrome or firefox, DO NOT USE IE. In the addressbar - visit https://spdowns.github.io/currency-exhange

 Open by downloading: